Fragtality/Fenix2GSX/README.md

 - Use of **Walkaround Mode** while Services are running is **possible with Constraints**:
   - Do not use Walkaround Mode when Doors are about to be opened/closed (else they can't be handled)
 - When and in which Order the GSX Services are called depends on your Configuration, per Default it is Refuel + Catering -> Water -> Boarding.
 You can use the **INT/RAD** Switch to call the next Service in the Queue - i.e. call Boarding earlier.
+- You can cancel running Services in the GSX Menu if needed - the App will handle that like the normal Completion (and eventually take corrective Measures for planned Fuel/Payload)
 - The PCA will be removed anytime the **APU is running** and the APU **Bleed is On** (regardless if you have configured Fenix2GSX to place it).
 - When **all** Departure Services are **completed** (typically after Boarding), Fenix2GSX will switch to the Pushback Phase.
 The **Final Loadsheet** will be transmitted 90 - 150 Seconds (Delay configurable) after the Services are completed.
 - With default Settings, the Rear-Stair on Jetway Stand will be removed once the Services are completed.